 All students: Students may wear sneakers.
 Sandals and boots are not permitted during the academic day.

 Where to buy: The basic uniform items may be purchased from the RCS School Store, Lands’ End, The Gap, or Flynn & O’Hara.
-In addition, each campus offers “gently used” uniform items available for free to parents throughout the school year through our Uniform Swap.
+In addition, we offer “gently used” uniform items available for free to parents throughout the school year through our Uniform Swap.

 Rippowam Cisqua School is a PreK-Grade 9 independent day school in Westchester County, New York.
 RCS offers challenging academics built on innovation, fine and performing arts, competitive athletics, wellness, leadership, service learning, and a wide selection of extracurricular activities.